JeremyAnsel/xwa_hooks/README.md

 This hook replaces a static buffer with a dynamic one in initializing 2d buffer.
 It fixes a crash when resolution height > 1200 is used.

+## xwa_hook_resolution

+This hook displays the screen resolution in the video options screen.

 ## xwa_hook_sfoils

 This hook enables S-Foils for any craft.